The Kind Canine

 - Dogs Training Dogs – there is no more natural way for a dog to learn

-PLEASE NOTE: Any dog that is NOT a current Client here at CBS Inc. will be required to go through a Social Behavior Assessment before acceptance to DayTraining Camp
+PLEASE NOTE: Any dog that is NOT a current Client here at CBS Inc. will be required to go through a 1-Day Social Behavior Assessment before acceptance into either DayCare or DayTraining Camp

-- If your dog passes, their first DayTraining Camp is FREE!
+- If your dog passes their first day is FREE!

 Drop-Off Time Frame: 7:30 am – 9:00 am